priyank-p/reminder-app/docs/npm-scripts-and-dependencies.md

    * `npm test` - runs all the tests, `tools/test-all`
    * `npm run coverage` - gets the coverage report of test, will be at `var/lcov-report/index.html`

+#### npm dependencies
+We prefer to have pinned dependencies for every npm package.
+This should allow us to avoid any breakage in app due to an upstream breaking changes.